Annual Practising Certificates (APC)

 Annual Practising Certificate FAQs

-You must hold a current APC to practise as a medical laboratory science or anaesthetic technician practitioner in New Zealand.
+You must hold a current APC to practise as a medical laboratory science or anaesthetic technician practitioner in Aotearoa New Zealand.
 Being registered as a practitioner and holding a current APC are two different things.

 Whereas you must renew your APC every year.
 For details about what it means to hold a current APC view details on this page of the website.

 All registered practitioners must renew their Annual Practising Certificate (APC) every year – that’s how long an APC is valid for.
 The renewal period runs for about six weeks.
-This year it started on 19 February and will finish on 31 March 2024.
+This year it started on 14 February and will finish on 31 March 2024.

 All registered practitioners get sent an email advising them of the need to apply for an APC within a certain period.
 It’s then up to you to

-3. a ‘SO’ number will then be generated (you’ll need to quote this and/or your registration number when paying your APC fee)
+- an ‘SO’ number will then be generated (you’ll need to quote this and/or your registration number when paying your APC fee)

-4. Note: if practitioners have arranged with their employer, for the employer to pay the APC fees using the ‘bulk funding’ method (because they employ several practitioners), then make sure you pass the SO number onto them, along with your name/registration number and the APC fee amount to be paid.
+- Note: if you've arranged it with your employer, so they pay your APC fees using the ‘bulk funding’ method, make sure you pass the SO number onto them, along with your name/registration number and the APC fee amount to be paid.

 Please note: the Council does not send out invoices – so whether you’re paying your APC fees as an individual or your employer is paying on your behalf using the ‘bulk funding’ method, don’t wait to receive an invoice before making sure the fees are paid.